radiantearth/stac-psc/README.md

 ### Adding Members

-Anyone with contributions to the GitHub repositories/organisations listed above may nominate someone for committee membership at any time.
+Any member of the STAC PSC or anyone with contributions to the GitHub repositories/organisations listed above may nominate someone for committee membership at any time.
 Only existing PSC committee members may vote on new members.
 Nominees must receive a majority vote from existing members to be added to the PSC.

 ### Stepping Down